Kagurazaka Ishikawa 神楽坂 石かわ (2015.11)

-A revisit to my favorite Kaiseki restaurant in Tokyo, 3* Ishikawa in Kagurazaka.
+A revisit to one of my favorite Kaiseki restaurants in Tokyo, 3* Ishikawa in Kagurazaka.
 Every time i get out of Kagurazaka train station, i feel very excited, especially when i see this entrance.
 Every time i step into the restaurant, see the familar faces with smiles, it gives me a feeling of home.
 To me, eating at Ishikawa is not only about the food, i really really loved the warm ambiance, the friendly people, and the impressive experiences every time, although this is only my third visit.

 Winter is the best season to eat Monkfish liver, loved the smooth and delicious treasure from the ocean.
 Highlight was the Kimizu sauce which was creamy but light.
 Ishikawa's sauces and jelly are my all-time favorite, also a secret to bring up all his dishes.

 I was a bit disappointing when i saw the same dish as what i had at Ishikawa in Octomber, but also feel lucky because it was really good.
 It's very hard to control the oil tempurature and the length of cooking to make sure the bomboo shoots are fully-cooked, and at the time, the fish was still tender at its best.
 Ishikawa-san did it.